PengXuanyao/lichee-cloud/README.md

 ## About this repo

-It is still in development, this torial and source code will be added to it.
+It is still in development, the torial and source code will be added to it.